josh1244/FrameworkApp/docs/KEYBOARD_BACKLIGHT.md

 - Supported modes trigger different lighting patterns or behaviors.
 - Brightness changes are applied using `ectool` via `pkexec` for elevated permissions.

 ## How Changing Daemon Mode Works
 The UI writes the selected mode (e.g., "manual", "auto", "breathe", "responsive") to the file `/tmp/kb_backlight_mode`.
 The daemon continuously reads this file to check for mode changes.
-When a new mode is detected, the daemon updates its behavior accordingly.
+When a new mode is detected, the daemon immediately stops the currently running pattern thread and starts a new thread for the selected mode.

-For example, if you select "Breathe" mode, the daemon starts a breathing light pattern.
-If you switch to another mode while the breathing pattern is running, the daemon will only stop the breathing effect after the current cycle (fade in and out) completes.
-This is because the breathing pattern loop checks for mode changes at each brightness step, but only exits the loop at the end of a cycle.
-As a result, there may be a short delay before the new mode takes effect if you switch away from "Breathe" while a cycle is in progress.

-This design ensures smooth transitions but means that some patterns (like "Breathe") do not stop instantly when the mode is changed.
+This means pattern changes (including breathe, auto, and responsive) now take effect instantly, even if the pattern is in a sleep loop or waiting for input.
+The daemon uses a `stop_pattern` flag to signal the running pattern thread to exit, ensuring smooth and responsive mode switching.

+### Responsive Pattern Details
+- Uses `evdev` to listen for keypress events from the keyboard input device.
+- When a key is pressed, the backlight turns on and a timer is reset.
+- If no key is pressed for the timeout duration, the backlight turns off.
+- The pattern thread is stopped if the mode changes, so the daemon can switch to another pattern instantly.

 ## Example Code Snippet
 ```python